TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Done.
     ```

-1. Update all the services.
-This step can take up to 45 minutes
-   depending on how many services have new images.
+3. To update all the services, run the command below.
+This step can take up to 45 minutes depending on how many services have new images.

     ```bash
     [root@headnode (coal-1) /var/tmp]# sdcadm update --all -y